chikos96/flash-ecommerce/README.md

 - The button links works as expected.
 - To prevent arbitrary code from running and security flaw, after the development stage, I specify the debug=False before submission.
-- I have tested my with my IPhone and IPad.

 # Deployment